Wellington City – Guide for Backpackers

 The more you walk around Wellington city centre the more you discover.
 There is artwork and sculptures lining the waterfront, but some artwork is more prominent than others.
 Quotes are carved into obscure places like under walkway bridges and in the water as part of the Wellington Writer’s Walk.
 Even the seating along the harbour is not just your average park bench.
 Sit on an odd arrangement of wooden blocks and watch people from all walks of life walk/board/bike/scooter by.

 There are a few museums in the city, but one in particular is a must-visit: Te Papa Tongarewa.
 Countless interactive and visually stimulating displays show everything New Zealand.
 From social history like the Maori culture to the natural world like earthquakes and volcanoes of NZ, you can spend hours in this place.
-Te Papa holds the world’s largest colossal squid and temporary exhibits like the World of Wearable Art exhibition (in 2014) that was worth a look, because of the quite frankly hilarious (yet totally creative) outfits or the fascinating 75 years of Air New Zealand exhibition (in 2015) that walked you through the shoes of earlier travelers that were much braver that we are!
+Te Papa holds the world’s largest colossal squid and temporary exhibits which have included the World of Wearable Art exhibition (in 2014), 75 years of Air New Zealand exhibition (in 2015) and the Gallipoli: The Scale of our War (2016).
 Te Papa also has free WiFi…

 Heaps of great movies have come out New Zealand (there’s some movie about a ring that you may have heard about), many of which have had some filming done in Wellington or been produced by production workshops in the city.
 The city and surrounding areas are inexpensive to film in, making it a great hub for movie-making.